-Result for your swab test comes as fast as one and a half days.
+The result of your swab test comes as fast as one and a half days.
 During that time, you are not allowed to leave the hotel or quarantine facility.

 Basically, you will receive two emails from the same sender.
-One is the COVID-19 RT-PCR TEST REPORT AND CERTIFICATION and a CERITIFICATION clearing the bearer to leave the quarantine facility and to return to residence as stated.
+One is the COVID-19 RT-PCR TEST REPORT AND CERTIFICATION and a CERTIFICATION clearing the bearer to leave the quarantine facility and to return to residence as stated.

 Return to Residence

-Aside from the certificates sent by Red Cross, you must also obtain additional permits mainly the Quarantine Certificate and the Travel Pass or Travel Authority.
+Aside from the certificates sent by the Red Cross, you must also obtain additional permits mainly the Quarantine Certificate and the Travel Pass or Travel Authority.

 Travel Authority can be obtained in the airport PNP Booth.
 I didn’t have the actual Quarantine Certificate as the RT-PCR Certificates were enough.

 Moreover, you must coordinate with your local government unit.
 They will ask for a screenshot copy of your PCR Test results (email from Red Cross), flight itinerary, travel pass, and proof of residency.